 We will also hold two public information meetings to offer organizations an opportunity to learn more about the grant program and eligibility requirements, and will offer a chance to ask questions.
 Both meetings will be held at the Broome County Public Library, 185 Court St, Binghamton, NY 13901 in the Decker Room on January 18, 2017 10:00-11:00am and January 25, 2017 10:00-11:00am.
 To register for one of the information sessions, please email Alexis Savidge at email@example.com.

 In addition to the public information meetings, United Way will host two Grant Writing Workshops for organizations interested in applying.
 The workshops will be identical, and will be held at the United Way of Broome County Board Room, 101 Jensen Rd, Vestal NY 13850.
 Workshop #1 will be held Friday, February 3rd from 10am-12pm and Workshop #2 will be held Friday, February 17th from 12pm-2pm.
 They will be instructed by Shelbi DuBord, Director of Community Initiatives and Planning and Dai Korba, Grant Writer for the Village of Johnson City and will cover details about the Community Priorities Grant Program RFP as well as general proposal writing tips and tools.
-To register for one of the grant writing workshops, please RSVP to Alexis Savidge at email@example.com.
+Click here to download a copy of our Grant Writing Workshop documents.
+To register for one of the grant writing workshops, please RSVP to Alexis Savidge at firstname.lastname@example.org.
 Space is limited and registration will be limited to 1-2 participants from an organization.

 Applicants are encouraged to call Shelbi DuBord, Director of Community Initiatives and Planning at 607-240-2014 with any questions about the RFP.